esovetkin/jbs/docs/help_submit.md

 `submit` in JBS is a thin layer over JUBE's Slurm template flow:

 1. JBS writes a synthetic JUBE `parameterset` with `init_with: "platform.xml:systemParameter"`.
-2. JUBE applies `platform.xml:executesub` substitutions into `submit.job.in`.
+2. JUBE applies `platform.xml:executesub` substitutions to `submit.job.in`.
 3. The resulting `submit.job` is submitted with `sbatch`.

 If you only care about `#SBATCH` lines and the launch command, jump to: